huggingface/hub-docs/docs/hub/spaces-sdks-docker-first-demo.md

 5. Grant permissions to the right directories

-As discussed in the Permissions Section (TODO: Add link), the container runs with user ID 1000.
+As discussed in the [Permissions Section](./spaces-sdks-docker#permissions), the container runs with user ID 1000.
 That means that the Space might face permission issues.
 For example, `transformers` downloads and caches the models in the path under the `HUGGINGFACE_HUB_CACHE` path.
 We can specify this path and use `chmod` to grant the right permissions.
 Add the following lines to the `Dockerfile`.

 ```Dockerfile
 RUN mkdir -p /data